lonewarrior556/pyChess/README.md

 # pyChess

-## decription
+## Decription
  A simple command line version of chess written in Python:

 -Allows for game saving and loading using pickle -Keeps a game log in algebraic notation
 -Game Board stores piece positions in a one dimensional array